cosivina/cosivina_python/readme.md

 You can choose which version of cosivina is used by importing either `cosivina.numba` or `cosivina.nonumba` (you should never import just `cosivina`).
 In the example scripts, both versions are prepared, and you can choose by commenting out one of them (with the hash character), either

     from cosivina.nonumba import *
-    \# from cosivina.numba import *
+    # from cosivina.numba import *

 or

-	\# from cosivina.nonumba import *
+	# from cosivina.nonumba import *
     from cosivina.numba import *

-Switching between versions once you have imported one of them will require restarting the Python kernel (similar to a `clear all` in Matlab).
+Switching between versions once you have imported one of them may require restarting the Python kernel (similar to a `clear all` in Matlab).
 In the Spyder IDE, you can do this by choosing in the menu bar `Consoles`, then `Restart kernel`.
 In Pyzo, it is `Shell`, `Restart`.

 Note that the use of `from module import *` is somewhat frowned upon in Python, but allows the code to be most similar to Matlab.
 A cleaner way would be use e.g. `import cosivina.numba as cv`, and then calling all class constructors from the `cv` module, e.g. `sim = cv.Simulator()` and `sim.addElement(cv.NeuralField(...))`.